keithah/overhear/README.md

 ## FluidAudio configuration

 - FluidAudio downloads models to `~/Library/Application Support/FluidAudio/Models/<repo>` the first time `OVERHEAR_USE_FLUIDAUDIO=1` is seen.
 You can point the ASR/diarization caches at pre-staged folders via the `OVERHEAR_FLUIDAUDIO_ASR_MODELS` and `OVERHEAR_FLUIDAUDIO_DIARIZER_MODELS` environment variables if your CI or release artifact already ships the CoreML bundles.
-- Set `OVERHEAR_FLUIDAUDIO_ASR_VERSION=v2` for the English-optimized Parakeet v2 bundle or `v3` for the multilingual model before the app downloads models so the correct archive is fetched.
+- Set `OVERHEAR_FLUIDAUDIO_ASR_VERSION=v2` for the English-optimized Parakeet v2 bundle or `v3` for the multilingual model before the first launch or before models are downloaded so the correct archive is fetched.
+Changing this value after the models are cached requires deleting the existing directory and restarting the app to trigger a new download.